 The Mandevilla is a common vining flowering plant that grows best in USDA plant hardiness zones 9 through 11.
 This stunning perennial plant comes in different sizes, colors, and vining

-Dipladenia is part of the Mandevilla family but with very different growth patterns.
+Dipladenia is part of the Mandevilla family but has very different growth patterns.
 What is the difference between Dipladenia vs Mandevilla?
 Mandevilla vines are climbers scaling vertical structures to seek

 If you have a Mandevilla plant, you know how beautiful and vibrant it can be.
 But, like all plants, Mandevilla needs the right nutrients to stay healthy and strong.
 That’s